 The Wildlife Conservation Corps (WCC), with more than 3400 members, is the largest natural resource management volunteer group in the state.
 WCC members are involved in all phases of Division activities from wildlife research to fishing education.
 Every year volunteers contribute services valued at more than $1,000,000.

-assist in the following Division activities: operation of turkey, beaver and otter check stations; spring, fall and winter trout stocking programs; operations at the Rockport Pheasant Farm; fishing instruction at the Pequest facility; upkeep of hunter training ranges located in Wildlife Management Areas; and various activities with the Endangered and Nongame Species Program.
+Volunteers assist in the following Division activities: Hunter Education, operation of turkey, beaver and otter check stations; spring, fall and winter trout stocking programs; fishing instruction at the Pequest facility; upkeep of hunter training ranges located in Wildlife Management Areas; and various activities with the Endangered and Nongame Species Program.

 Volunteers also participate in the Endangered and Nongame Programís Speakerís Bureau, presenting slide presentations on endangered and non-game species management.

 Anyone 18 years of age and older is welcome to join the Division of Fish and Wildlife as a volunteer.
 If interested, complete and submit the application form below, or e-mail questions

 WCC Application Form (pdf, 789kb)